Swasth-Apps/healthcoach-help/src/pages/coach/topics/creating-account-1.md

 ![Signup](/img/signup-i.png "Signup")

-Once you’ve entered these details, click on “signup”.
+Once you’ve entered these details, click on “Signup”.

-After that, you would have received a verification code on your registered mail id, use that code in the verification stage for confirming your account.
+After that, you will receive a verification code on your registered mail id.
+Use that code in the verification stage for confirming your account.
 The verification stage is for ensuring the security of your account.

 You can quickly sign up for the Health Coach by following the steps mentioned above.
-Once completed the process, save the registered email id and password for future logins.
+Once the process is completed, save the registered email id and password for future logins.

 ![](/img/login-i.png)

 ## Forgot your password?

-If you ever forget your password, then don’t worry!
-We have your back.
+If you ever forget your password, don't worry.
+We got your back.

-On the bottom login screen, there is a forgot your password link which can assist you in the same.
+On the bottom login screen, locate the 'Forgot Your Password' link.

-Click on “forgot your password” and enter your registered email id.
-The link to the new password will be sent on your email account following which you can retrieve your password.
+Click on “Forgot your Password?” and enter your registered email id.
+The link to the new password will be sent in your email address following which you can retrieve your password.